Please respect the license under which this work is made available. (See terms and conditions at the end of the page)

 Random information about BT home hub.
 Version of the hub abused here is 1.5.

-To complete this procedure you'll need a philips screwdriver, a flat screwdriver and a scalpel.
+To complete this procedure you'll need a Philips screwdriver, a flat screwdriver and a scalpel.
 (You can skip the scalpel if you don't care about the label on the back - just rip it off!)

 Inside the hub theres a well populated PCB, a couple of additional antennas and connection to the hub phone front socket.
 The picture to the right shows one side of the PCB.
 The IC's are listed below.

-This boot-log was taken from the serial port on P2.
+This boot log was taken from the serial port on P2.

 Bootup keypresses: Sending Ctrl+C during this sequence seems to kill the init routine dead resulting in the main application starting early.
 Sending it just after the nmon kernel module has loaded results in the application starting with the comment "[ERROR]: An illegal build is trying to run!"
 (What's illegal about that?!)
 Sending Ctrl+Q when bootup has completed turns on lots of application level debugging information.
 I can't login at the console with the latest firmware.

 On the reverse of the board, there is a small 8-pin connector footprint sited directly under the CPU.
-Googling about indicates this may be a JTAG port (2=TDI=TP33, 3=TDO=TP32, 5=TMS=TP34, 6=TCK=TP35) but I have not tried this yet - it's next!
-It was indicated that reading the firmware can be accomplished with a strangely named utility and a simple parallel port cable.
-(See here) There have been no reports of successfully flashing the device though.
+Googling about indicates this may be a JTAG port (2=TDI=TP33, 3=TDO=TP32, 5=TMS=TP34, 6=TCK=TP35) but I have not tried this yet

 Holding down the Wireless Assoc button during poweron for about 5 seconds puts the device into firmware recovery mode.
 The device will attempt to acquire from a BOOTP/DHCP server, an IP address, TFTP filename and TFTP server.
 If it gets all these things it will download the file and use it.
 Giving it the .BLI file from BT's recovery zip file results in a firmware upgrade.
 (Status information is outputted to the console during the upgrade process.)